urban-ai-ch/frontend/README.md

 - Open a new terminal window and go to the project folder
 - Enter the frontend folder called "react-frontend"
-- Do the following command to start the front end `npm install`, `npm start` If all the steps have been successfully executed a new browser window witht he dummy project loaded will open automatically.
+- Paste the following command to start te front end `npm run build && npm run start` If all the steps have been successfully executed a new browser window witht he dummy project loaded will open automatically.

 ## Milestones

-- [ ] Page skeleton, implementation of core functionalities
+- [ ] Page skeleton, implementation of core functionalities (Milestone 2)

   - [x] Responsive navigation bar
   - [x] Create filter components (dropdown menu)